usmanl1/SENG-A4-20/README.md

 # Explain your SELENUIM test case design process

+In the process of creating our Selenium test suite, we began by thoroughly exploring the website to get a good understanding of its diverse functionalities and features which can be used for testing.
+We documented these functions, actions like system login, add product to card, search local nearest store, product searches for both existing and non-existing items, among others.
+Subsequently, we systematically executed each function with varied test inputs if it was possible for the specific test.
+Once we had a deep familiarity of the website's operations, we methodically made the test scenarios into Selenium scripts one by one.
+Our efforts culminated in the creation of 14 distinct test cases aimed at scrutinizing the system major functionality.
+These cases ranged from comprehensive tests like valid and invalid username logins to standalone assessments such as validating gift card codes.

 # Explain the use of assertions and checkpoints

 # how did you test each functionaity with different test data